khulnasoft/integrations-core/riakcs/README.md

 ### Installation

-The RiakCS check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your RiakCS nodes.
+The RiakCS check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your RiakCS nodes.

 ### Configuration